davae1an/k3s-traefik-digitalocean-setup/ReadMe.md

 Follow these instructions after youve setup name server to add domain

 https://docs.digitalocean.com/products/networking/dns/how-to/add-domains/

+**NOTE!!** DNS server update may take up to 48 hours to take effect so give it some time.
+It can even happen a little faster.
+Just be paitent.
 ## 7. DNS Wildcard certificates (Lets Encrypt)

 In order to get wildcard certificates we have to use the kubernetes ingress to fulfil a challenge.
 In this setup we try to get a wildcard certificate via a DNS challenge.
 With a wildcard you can use one certificate for all your subdomains ex. domain.com, blog.domain.com, sale.domain.com will all use same certificate.
 This is much better than doing a challenge for every subdomain.